 If saying DHI is better because the implanter is used it’s still not right as both FUE and FUT are not defined as having to use forceps only since I also use implanter with both FUT and FUE.
 If I use the Implanter with FUT, do I have to make up another new wordy term to define FUT using implanter?

-DHI is one kind of fancy marketing term that is referred to as the FUE technique using the Implanter for graft placement steps.
+DHI hair transplant is one kind of fancy marketing term that is referred to as the FUE technique using the Implanter for graft placement steps.
 Don’t forget that the FUE stands for Follicular Unit Excision (the latest definition by ISHRS), which explains how to take out the hair from the back of the head.
 There is no rule in any textbooks saying that we can’t use the Implanter FUE or even FUT technique.

 Or if anyone tells you that the FUE is to have to do the pre-made incisions first and then use the forceps for graft placements only, you should suspect that they didn’t actually study in this field, or they are deliberately distorting the facts.